 Professor Taub's corporate governance work often focuses on the role of institutional investors, including mutual funds.
 Her article "Able but Not Willing: The Failure of Mutual Fund Advisers to Advocate for Shareholders' Rights," published in the Journal of Corporation Law (2009) was initially presented at a conference jointly sponsored by the Yale School of Management's Millstein Center for Corporate Governance and the Oxford Said Business School.
 Her article titled "Managers in the Middle: Seeing and Sanctioning Corporate Political Spending after Citizens United" was presented at the New York University Law School, Brennan Center for Justice and later published in the NYU Journal of Legislation and Public Policy (2012).
 Taub's article, "Is Hobby Lobby a Tool for Limiting Corporate Constitutional Rights," was presented at Harvard Law School and later published in a symposium issue of Constitutional Commentary in 2015 on Money, Politics, Corporations, and the Constitution (2015).

-In addition to scholarly work, Professor Taub has written pieces for a variety of blogs including the New York Times Dealbook, The Baseline Scenario, Race to the Bottom, Pareto Commons, The Conglomerate, and Concurring Opinions.
-She has been interviewed by the New York Times, Wall Street Journal/MarketWatch, Money, CBSNews.com, Marketplace Radio, Bloomberg, New England Public Radio, Vermont Public Radio, and other national and regional media outlets.
+In addition to scholarly work, Professor Taub has written pieces for a variety of blogs including Slate, the CNN opinion page, the New York Times Dealbook, The Baseline Scenario, Race to the Bottom, Pareto Commons, The Conglomerate, and Concurring Opinions.
+She has been interviewed by the National Law Journal, New York Times, Guardian, WSJ MarketWatch, Money, Politico, Bloomberg, CBSNews.com, National Public Radio, Marketplace Radio, New England Public Radio, Vermont Public Radio, and other national and regional media outlets.
 She served as chair of the Section on Financial Institutions and Consumer Financial Services for the 2017 AALS annual meeting.
-Taub is also on the board of nonprofit organizations Better Markets and the Society of Investment Law.
+Taub is also on the board of nonprofit organizations The Association for the Promotion of Political Economy and the Law (APPEAL), Free Speech for People, and the Society of Investment Law.